Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: Experiments

 Velocity image generation experiments are conducted to evaluate the effectiveness of our VelocityGAN.
 We choose the following algorithms from both physics-driven and data-driven methods as our baselines:

 \begin{list}{$\bullet$} { } \item AEWI-Pre~\cite{zhang2012wave}: A wave-energy-based precondition method is applied to reduce the artifacts in the gradients caused by the geometrical spreading and defocusing effects. \item AEWI-MTV~\cite{lin2014acoustic}: A modified total-variation regularization (MTV) is used as a regularization term in AEWI optimization process.
-MTV is designed to preserve sharp interfaces in piecewise constant structures. \item FCN~\cite{shelhamer2016fully}: We adjust the dimension of several convolutions in FCN to make it work on our project. \item U-Net~\cite{ronneberger2015u}: Based on a typical encoder-decoder structure, U-Net adds skip connections between mirrored layers in the encoder and decoder stacks. \item modifiedFCN~\cite{wang2018velocity}: A modified FCN framework for full waveform inversion (FWI) problem. \end{list}
+MTV is designed to preserve sharp interfaces in piecewise constant structures. \item U-Net~\cite{ronneberger2015u}: Based on a typical encoder-decoder structure, U-Net adds skip connections between mirrored layers in the encoder and decoder stacks. \item FCN~\cite{shelhamer2016fully}: FCN consists of an encoder network and a corresponding decoder network.
+We apply upsampling layers in the decoder network and adjust the dimension of convolutional layers to make it work on our project. \item modifiedFCN~\cite{wang2018velocity}: A modified FCN framework for full waveform inversion (FWI) problem. \end{list}